PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

  Not only do they see the "Advanced" challenge, but they don't see the "Newbie" challenge.

-## Overriding eligibility in the client
+## Overriding Eligibility in the Client

-So we've seen that we can use segments to categorise players, and match players based on this.
+We've seen that we can use segments to categorise players, and match players based on this.
 What if we'd rather it was just the challenges that are categorised to make them more readily searchable, but any player could join them?
 No problem, we can do this as well.

 Let's go back to using challengePlayer1 and challengePlayer2.
 We're not going to be using "level" any more, so it doesn't actually matter which players we use for this.

-  Authenticate as challengePlayer2 and let's create another challenge, this time specifying some other segment name, let's call it "category" - this is an arbitrary choice, it could be anything.
+Authenticate as challengePlayer2 and let's create another challenge.
+This time specify some other segment name, let's call it "category" - this is an arbitrary choice, it could be anything:

 ```
   {